 Keeping your EMR rating up to date can help you maintain an excellent reputation in the market and ensure your business gets the best insurance rates available.

-Clue helps organizations improve their EMR (Experience Modification Rate) by offering tools that enhance safety management through centralized inspections, maintenance, and equipment tracking.
+Clue helps organizations improve their EMR (Experience Modification Rate) by offering tools that enhance safety management through centralize inspections, maintenance, and equipment tracking.

 By integrating these tasks into a single interface, Clue enables companies to consistently follow safety protocols, reducing workplace accidents and claims, and positively impacting the EMR.